amanpal108/Lung-Cancer-Detection-using-CNN/README.md

 Using a data set of thousands of high-resolution lung scans provided by the National Cancer Institute, participants developed algorithms that accurately determine when lesions in the lungs are cancerous.
 This will dramatically reduce the false positive rate that plagues the current detection technology, get patients earlier access to life-saving interventions, and give radiologists more time to spend with their patients.
-NOTE: due to data set usage restrictions, the data for this competition is no longer available for download.

 In this dataset, you are given over a thousand low-dose CT images from high-risk patients in DICOM format.
 Each image contains a series with multiple axial slices of the chest cavity.
 Each image has a variable number of 2D slices, which can vary based on the machine taking the scan and patient.